Fort Healthcare Behavioral Health - Fort Atkinson Wisconsin

 Fort Healthcare Behavioral Health - Fort Atkinson, WI

-Fort Healthcare Behavioral Health is treatment center located at 500 Mcmillen Street in the 53538 zip code in Fort Atkinson, WI that offers medication assisted treatment for addiction.
-Some of the treatment approaches used by Fort Healthcare Behavioral Health consist of brief intervention, cognitive behavioral therapy and anger management.
+Fort Healthcare Behavioral Health is treatment facility located at 500 Mcmillen Street in the 53538 zip code in Fort Atkinson, WI that offers medication-assisted treatment for addiction.
+Some of the treatment approaches used by Fort Healthcare Behavioral Health consist of relapse prevention, anger management and cognitive behavioral therapy.

 Address: 500 McMillen Street, Fort Atkinson, WI 53538